Today is Tuesday, 28th of January, 2020

 Our youth service work is with those aged up to 17, to provide support, advocacy and mentoring for young people who have come into contact with the court system.
 Working with whānau and other support services, we want to resolve problems and get our youth back on track; often this means figuring out what track they want to be on and empowering them to work towards their goals.

 We work with our rangatahi to explore some of the ‘tough stuff’ in their lives; the barriers to their own success, the things that get in the way of what they want to do with their lives, as well as finding opportunities to celebrate achievements.
 It’s all about positive role modelling; working alongside the young people to support pro-social attitudes and behaviour.

+Youth camps are also an important part of our work.
 Camps provides an opportunity to take our youth out of negative and dis-empowering places into an intentional, supportive community that celebrates who they are.
 It’s also an opportunity to have fun and just enjoy being a young person, to run and scream and laugh.
 We get to see their true colours — not their gang colours.
 We see how truly kind, thoughtful, creative, intelligent and caring these kids are.
 It is a unique opportunity to build a deeper relationship and have conversations about life, who they are, who they want to be, and what they want to stand for.

 Our conference room available for hire can accommodate 45 people seated around tables or 80-100 seated in conference format, below are some example configurations.
-Just Food Cafe is right outside the conference room and can cater all of your meetings and events to your requirements.
+Ethos Cafe is right outside the conference room and can cater all of your meetings and events to your requirements.
 Please give us a call for more information.

 We are a member of the Hamilton Combined Christian Foodbank.
 The foodbank is open 9am to 12noon, Monday, Tuesday, Thursday, Friday.
 Come in to apply for a food parcel or call us for more information about the process.